Tiny Atacama skeleton was girl with bone disease: study

 Some were previously known to scientists, others were not.

+Just how the child came to have these genetic flaws is still a mystery, but researchers suggested contamination from a nearby mine could be to blame.

+"While we can only speculate as to the cause for multiple mutations in Ata's genome, the specimen was found in La Noria, one of the Atacama Desert's many abandoned nitrate mining towns, which suggests a possible role for prenatal nitrate exposure leading to DNA damage," said the study.

-The discovery could one day lead to treatments for people with bone problems, said Nolan.
+Nolan said the discovery could one day lead to treatments for people with bone problems.

 "Maybe there's a way to accelerate bone growth in people who need it, people who have bad breaks," he said.